A closed-form filter for binary time series: Illustration on financial time series

-\section{Illustration on Financial Time Series}
+\section{Illustration on financial time series}

+Recalling Sects.~\ref{sec_1}--\ref{sec.4}, our core contribution in this article is not on developing innovative dynamic models for binary data with improved ability in recovering some ground-truth generative process, but on providing novel closed-form expressions for the filtering, predictive and smoothing distributions under a broad class of routine-use dynamic probit models, along with new Monte Carlo and sequential Monte Carlo strategies for accurate learning of such distributions and the associated functionals in practical applications.

-We study the performance of the methods in Sections \ref{sec.3} and \ref{sec.4} on a dynamic probit regression for the daily opening directions of the French \textsc{cac}40 stock market index from January 4th, 2018 to March 29th, 2019.
-Consistent with this focus, the variable $y_t$ is on a binary scale, with $y_t=1$ if the opening value of the \textsc{cac}40 on day $t$ is greater than the corresponding closing value in the previous day, and $y_t=0$ otherwise.
-Financial applications of this type have been a source of particular interest in past and recent years \citep[e.g.,][]{kim_2000,kara_2011,atkins_2018}, with common approaches combining a wide variety of technical indicators and news information to predict stock markets directions via complex machine learning methods.
-Here, we show how a similar predictive performance can be obtained via a simple and interpretable dynamic probit regression for $y_t$, that combines past information on the opening directions of \textsc{cac}40 with those of the \textsc{nikkei}225, regarded as binary covariates $x_t$ with dynamic coefficients.
-Since the Japanese market opens before the French one, $x_t$ is available before $y_t$ and, hence, provides a valid predictor for each day $t$.
+Consistent with the above discussion, we illustrate the practical utility of the closed-form results for the filtering, predictive and smoothing distributions derived in Sect.~\ref{sec.3} directly on a realistic real-world dataset, and assess the performance gains of the Monte Carlo strategies developed in Sect.~\ref{sec.4}.
+The focus will be on the accuracy in recovering the whole exact \textsc{sun} distributions of interest, and not just pre-selected functionals.
+In fact, accurate learning of the entire exact distribution is more challenging and implies, as a direct consequence, accuracy in approximating the associated exact functionals.
+These assessments are illustrated with a focus on a realistic financial application considering a dynamic probit regression for the daily opening directions of the French \textsc{cac}40 stock market index from January 4th, 2018 to March 29th, 2019.
+In this study, the variable $y_t$ is defined on a binary scale, with $y_t=1$ if the opening value of the \textsc{cac}40 on day $t$ is greater than the corresponding closing value in the previous day, and $y_t=0$ otherwise.
+Financial applications of this type have been a source of particular interest in past and recent years \citep[e.g.,][]{kim_2000,kara_2011,atkins_2018}, with common approaches combining a wide variety of technical indicators and news information to forecast stock markets directions via complex machine learning methods.
+Here, we show how a similar predictive performance can be obtained via a simple and interpretable dynamic probit regression for $y_t$, which combines past information on the opening directions of \textsc{cac}40 with those of the \textsc{nikkei}225, regarded as binary covariates $x_t$ with dynamic coefficients.
+Since the Japanese market opens before the French one, $x_t$ is available prior to $y_t$ and, hence, provides a valid predictor for each day $t$.